planetmint/PRPs/24/README.md

 # What to do

-If you're a BigchainDB repository maintainer, you must find another maintainer to do this process for _your_ pull requests.
+If you're a Planetmint repository maintainer, you must find another maintainer to do this process for _your_ pull requests.
 You must never merge your own pull requests.

 **Note: Copy the raw Markdown source of the following text, not the rendered HTML, because GitHub comments are written in Markdown.**